Glossary

 The separation of the layers of veneer in a plywood panel at the glueline, usually caused by moisture, mismanufacture, or defective glue.

-Diamond Cut
+Diamond Match

 Discolorations

 Any change in the normal color of wood.
 It may be due to fungi or chemical action.
-In softwoods abnormal color, except “blueing” usually denotes decay.
+In softwoods, abnormal color (except “blueing”) usually denotes decay.

 Double-End Trimmed (DET)